Nepiki/Guides/Adventures-of-Dino-Riki-achievement-guide-roadmap.md

 Clearing all stages will net you the 7 story-related achievements

-**UPDATE** A revision has been made for this game to include beating the game without using the continue cheat.
+**-=UPDATE=-** A revision has been made for this game to include beating the game without using the continue cheat.
 So most likely you will need another playthrough to manage this.
 If you lose all your lives, you will need to start the game over to get those achievements